himanshuo/life-of-learning/articles/parallel/test_1_review.md

 deadlock is when different threads are waiting on each other to finish.

+A deadlock situation can arise if all of the following conditions hold simultaneously in a system:

+* Mutual exclusion: at least one resource must be held in a non-shareable mode.[1]
+Only one process can use the resource at any given instant of time.
+* Hold and wait or resource holding: a process is currently holding at least one resource and requesting additional resources which are being held by other processes.
+* No preemption: a resource can be released only voluntarily by the process holding it.
+Circular wait: a process must be waiting for a resource which is being held by another process, which in turn is waiting for the first * process to release the resource.
+In general, there is a set of waiting processes, P = {P1, P2, …, PN}, such that P1 is waiting for a resource held by P2, P2 is waiting for a resource held by P3 and so on until PN is waiting for a resource held by P1.[1][7]

+mutexes for avoiding writing to same memory and thus avoiding race conditions

+semaphores for touching memory in correct order

 ### dance hall architectures
+uniformly slow, but scalable architecture.

+NUMA machine.

+you have processors all connected to interconnection network.
+Interconnection network then connects to memory.

 ### interconnection networks
 Interconnection networks are used to route data when
 * processors need to access memory